Creating a Relapse Prevention Plan: A Step-by-Step Guide for Parents

 We’ve walked this path ourselves.
 We’ve felt the fear, the frustration, the overwhelming desire to help but not knowing how.
 You’re not alone in this.
 We’re here to offer guidance, understanding, and a plan—a way to help your child move forward while giving you tools to find strength and peace along the way.

 While relapses can happen, having a well-structured relapse prevention plan can significantly reduce the risk and give your child the tools to stay on track.
+It's a crucial part of long-term success in recovery, and it's something that can bring hope back into your family's story.

 Why a Relapse Prevention Plan Matters